 If you do find collection accounts for bills that don’t belong to you listed on one or more of your credit reports, you’ll need to dispute them.

 While you are at it, monitor your credit scores so you will be alerted to any significant changes.
 If a collection account shows up on your credit, for example, your credit scores will likely drop significantly and you’ll need to investigate further.
-You can get a free credit score updated monthly at Credit.com.
+You can get a free credit score updated every 14 days at Credit.com.

 And whatever you do, don’t allow someone else to use your personal information or insurance cards to obtain or pay for services.
 Doing so can literally ruin your life.